(Here I skip parts of the memoir about some of the first months in Europe early in 1971.)

-And I got myself a legitimate press card, so that I could report on any news event I encountered, a document which could perhaps smooth my way into public events, perhaps also getting free tickets.
-Tom Washington, WPAT’s News Director, gave me that card after I asked him for it, telling him that I was going to Europe but was not certain where I’d be in the months to come.
+And I got myself a legitimate press card, so that I could report on any news event I encountered—a document that could perhaps smooth my way into public events, perhaps also getting free tickets.
+Tom Washington, WPAT’s news director, gave me that card after I asked him for it, telling him that I was going to Europe but was not certain where I’d be in the months to come.
 He thought it might be interesting to have a couple of stories from me, having used me a few times as an on-street reporter in recent years.
 But he told me that I should only call in if there was a major breaking news story.

 Neither of us had any idea how or if we’d find jobs.
 We just assumed we would.
 It seemed unlikely that I would be a radio announcer on nationalized stations where everyone spoke languages not my own.
 As for being an actor, that seemed another improbability.

 In time, I would get an interview with Armed Forces Radio, perform Shakespeare on the stage of the Roman Arena in Verona, have a shot at appearing in a Fellini film, be in a play in Genoa, Italy, and audition as a jazz d.j. for Radio Monte Carlo.

 Mostly though when it came to performances I was in audiences, although with my eventual job as a teacher of English to Italian adults, my outgoing personality clearly made my classes popular.

 Ever the performer, though, I still thought about reporting and so brought along my cassette recorder to gather sounds of the various places we’d go and to talk about and over those sounds.

 I knew that, without some kind of radio station commitment to broadcast anything I recorded, the only people who might ever hear my descriptions and experiences would be Joe Marzano, Bob James, my family, and friends.
 I’d send them tapes.
 Nonetheless, it would be a kind of reporting.